dsemak/lzma-sdk-rs/README.md

 - `sdk-23-01`
 - `sdk-26-00`

-The default feature is `sdk-26-00`.
+The default is `sdk-26-00`.
 These features are mutually exclusive.

-## Update
+## Updating The Vendored SDK

+If you need to refresh the vendored SDK or verify where a snapshot came from:

-See `lzma-sdk-sys/README.md` for the mirror layout and reproducible import flow.
+- see `lzma-sdk-sys/README.md` for the mirror layout and import flow
-See `lzma-sdk-sys/docs/UPDATE.md` and `lzma-sdk-sys/docs/SOURCE-VERIFICATION.md` for the operational details.
+- see `lzma-sdk-sys/docs/UPDATE.md` and `lzma-sdk-sys/docs/SOURCE-VERIFICATION.md` for the
+  operational details

 ## License

-The upstream `LZMA SDK` is public domain according to the official SDK page.
+According to the official SDK page, the upstream `LZMA SDK` is in the public domain.

-This repository follows the same licensing model.
+This repository follows the same model.
 See `LICENSE`.